davidgf/design-patterns-in-ruby/convention_over_configuration.md

 end
 ```

-We basically build the adapter's class name assuming it follow the convention and get the class with the `const_get` method.
+We basically build the adapter's class name assuming it follows the convention and get the class with the `const_get` method.
 Now we can easily add the `FTP` protocol if we want to.
 However, we still have to deal with the problem of loading new adapters into our system.
 Instead of having a file where we require all the adapters of our application, we define the second convention: **put all the adapters in the adapter directory**.
 If all the adapters are in the same folder, we can dynamically load all of them with the following method:

 ```ruby
 def load_adapters